gluwa/ccnext-testnet-bridge-examples/custom-contracts-bridging/README.md

 EX:
 transactionHash         0xbc1aefc42f7bc5897e7693e815831729dc401877df182b137ab3bf06edeaf0e1

-## 9. Submit Oracle Query to CCNext Prover
+## 9. Submit Oracle Query to Creditcoin Prover
-Now that we've burnt funds on Sepolia, we need to make proof of that token burn available on the CCNext Testnet.
+Now that we've burnt funds on Sepolia, we need to make proof of that token burn available on the Creditcoin USC Testnet.
 We do so by creating an "oracle query".

 ```sh
 yarn submit_query \